oliver-butterley/ma2-2024/pages/evaluation.md

 ## Evaluation

-The primary evaluation system is a type of continuous evaluation:
+The primary evaluation system is a combination of continuous evaluation:

 - 3 Midterm exams (1.5 hours each) (3 x 20%)
 - 5 Online exercise sets (10%)